Breast surgery can be safe with good outcomes for hEDS patients

 Share article via email

-A female patient talks with a medical professional.
+A female patient sits on an examing table as she talks with a medical professional.

 The idea that plastic surgery is risky for people with hypermobile Ehlers-Danlos syndrome (hEDS) is being challenged in a report of four women with the disorder who underwent successful breast lifting or reduction without added complications.